onyeka-hub/shell-scripting/README.md

 Scripts are a powerful tool in various domains, including software development, system administration, web development, data analysis, and more.
 They allow users to automate tasks, simplify complex processes, and make their computer systems more efficient and flexible.

-what dielet does bourn again shell understands
+## What dielet does bourn again shell understands

 The Bourne Again Shell (Bash) is a powerful and widely used Unix shell that extends the capabilities of the original Bourne shell (sh).
 Bash understands a rich set of features and syntax elements, making it a versatile choice for command-line interaction, scripting, and automation.
 Here are some of the key features and constructs that Bash understands: